haowu84/Checkers/README.md

 ## Running your AI:
 ### Manual Mode
-After you compile your AI, use the following commands to run your AI in manual mode:
+After compiling the AI, use the following commands to run your AI in manual mode:
 ```bash
 python3 main.py {col} {row} {p} m {start_player (0 or 1)}
 ```